swalpa/S3EResBoF/README.md

 ## License

-Copyright (c) 2019 Swalpa Kumar Roy.
+Copyright (c) 2019 Subhrasankar Chatterjee.
 Released under the MIT License.
 See [LICENSE](LICENSE) for details.